 Some Examples Are “Easy-Level”

-Those responsibilities requires that sometimes it’s your way even if kids don’t approve.
+Those responsibilities require that sometimes it’s your way even if kids don’t approve.
 And that doesn’t have to be necessarily disrespectful.

 However, overall, this is a great resource for parents, soon to be parents and anyone who wants or needs to communicate effectively with children.